Villages

 Yerranderie

-Once an old silver mining village, Yerranderie is today a gathering of buildings, surrounded by Kanangra Boyd National Park.
-It is approximately 100 kms south east of Oberon.
-There are no shops or fuel at Yerranderie but the village is a popular destination for 4×4 drivers, who can book accommodation through the National Parks Service.
+Once an old silver mining village, Yerranderie is today a gathering of buildings surrounded by Blue Mountains National Park.
+It is approximately 100 km south-east of Oberon.
+There are no shops or fuel at Yerranderie, but the village is a popular destination for 4×4 drivers, who can book accommodation through the National Parks Service.

 About - Villages - Yerranderie General Store | Visit Oberon